dertuxmalwieder/SublimeTodoTxt/README.md

 This repository contains everything that's needed to display plain Todo.txt files correctly.

+## Useful tricks ##

+If you want Sublime Text to automatically save your todo.txt file when the window loses its focus, just create a file named `TodoTxt.sublime-settings` in your `User` package, its contents are:

+    {
+       "save_on_focus_lost": true
+    }

+Now you're done.

 ## Future development ##

 As Todo.txt is a rather simple format, I doubt that it's necessary to add any plug-in functionalities.
 Using menu items or shortcuts to change priorities and tags would probably be more effort than just changing the particular characters manually.